elanmed/marks.nvim/README.md

 # `marks.nvim`

-A set of utilities to smooth out native vim marks.
+A set of utilities to upgrade native vim marks.

 ## Sample configuration